-ChessPublishing.com is a well-known site devoted to opening theory.
+Chess Theory: ChessPublishing.com is a well-known site devoted to opening theory.
 This column deals with updates on recent developments from the site.
-Focus would be both on topical variations and rare lines that can be used in practice-Ed.
+The focus would be both on topical variations and rare lines that you can use in practice-Ed.

 My friend, Max is a Karjakin fan.
 Now that Sergei has come ahead of Magnus in the World Blitz Championship he has reason to be happy.
 It still bothers him a bit that his hero lost the regular world championship and he has spent a lot of time figuring out what went wrong.
 While I was looking at the December updates at ChessPublishing.com he asked me if we could find something about the opening play in the Match.